Adepejustephen/my-portfolio-site/README.md

 # my-portfolio-site
-my site to keep updating time to time as a learn new programming languages and build more projects
+my site will keep updating time to time as a learn new programing languages and build more projects